googlefonts/variable-components-in-ufo/README.md

 ### Variation sources

 Each variation source defines a location in the augmented design space.
-The location implicitily determines in which UFO the glyph source data is stored.
+The location _implicitly_ determines in which UFO the glyph source data is stored.
 The UFO _layer_ is defined explicitly.

 The value for the `sources` key is list of source descriptions, each of which is a dictionary with the following fields: